JinjieNi/Quokka/README.md

 <br>

 # Code
 The codebase is released [here](https://github.com/JinjieNi/MegaDLMs).
-It is a highly-optimized codebase for any-scale DLMs training backend with Megatron-LM.
+It is a highly-optimized codebase for any-scale DLMs training.

 > You can also use the code under the `mega-dlms` folder of this repo, which might not be actively maintained.